opensemanticworld/rapsql/README.md

             1. Navigate to age-viewer
             2. Change context "/usr/local/docker/age-viewer/" to your own path
             3. And that's it :)
-3.

 ## Docker Commands on CLI
-Open a terminal, navigate to your rapsql path and use docker compose tool to run the stack
+When all presettings are done, we're up to get the rapsql stack running.
+Just open a terminal or shell, navigate to your rapsql path and use docker compose tool.

 Run the stack
 ~~~